zerrac/mtgprint/README.md

 Prepare a list of card to be printed as proxies on custom playing cards.

 ## Fonctionalities
-Parse decklist in arena format
+- Parse decklist in arena format

-For each card, automaticaly fetch the best option between hundreds of prints, based on language, image resolution or per-image preference.
+- For each card, automaticaly fetch the best option between hundreds of prints, based on language, image resolution or per-image preference.

-For each card, automaticaly fetch associated tokens.
+- For each card, automaticaly fetch associated tokens.

-Prepare each fetched image for print on MPC, correct some imperfections, adding appropriate border and covering trademark with a stamp.
+- Prepare each fetched image to be printed on MPC, correct some imperfections, add appropriate border and cover trademark with a stamp.

 ## Usage